leogodin217/motorcycle_classification/README.md

     Throughout most of this work, I assumed batch size only impacted the physical performance of the model.
-Larger batch sizes would take less time to train than smaller batch sizes.
+Larger batch sizes would take less time to train than smaller ones.
 I found out that the ADAM optimizer changes with batch size, as the gradients are calculated after each batch.
 Using a batch size of 64 worked best.
-    128 did showed more variance after 75 epochs and 32 showed an increasing validation loss.
+    128 showed more variance after 75 epochs and 32 showed an increasing validation loss.

     ![](./media/image24.png)